 This is a PowerPoint presentation and accompanying student worksheet to guide students towards planning and writing an answer in preparation for their GCSE exam.
 Includes an explanation of how the exam question is assessed and a step by step approach to planning an exam answer using the EASY acronym.
 In this unit students explore the demise of Macbeth (dagger scene) and Lady Macbeth as evil (Act 1 Scene 7).
 Other essay plans can be purchased separately or as a bundle.

-This is a booklet with a variety of activities to support students revising the play, Macbeth.
-Includes a Plot Summary activity and accompanying questions for each Act; Questions on every scene; Character word search; Crossword; Character revision sheets and a Key Quotations exercise.
+This is a booklet with a variety of activities to support students revising the play, An Inspector Calls.
+Includes a plot summary activity; multiple choice questions on key moments from the play; crossword; prompt questions to help students revise the characters and worksheets on each of the main themes using key quotations.
 All answers are provided in a separate booklet.
 Suitable as revision activities in a lesson or as homework tasks.

 The booklet is a PDF document to make printing easier but all word files are also included for editing purposes.

 This is a worksheet to be used for students studying An Inspector Calls.
 The worksheet has a number of key quotations all to do with the theme of gender.
 Students need to identify which character spoke each line.
 There is then an accompanying worksheet for students to make notes about the theme of gender and how each character represents the theme.
 Answer sheet included.